 How Will the Future Workplaces Be Like

 There’s no doubt that the world is rapidly changing and the work environment isn’t an exception.
 It is important to adapt to the changes as quickly as possible, so predicting and preparing for them will help you stay competitive.
-Let’s look at what future could bring us!
+Let’s look at what the future could bring us!

 For decades already people all around the world are talking about technology replacing employees starting in the less intelligent positions and slowly working its way higher.
 This technology that could rapidly replace us in the future is known as STARA (Smart Technology, Artificial Intelligence, Robotics, Algorithms).
 These have been evolving very quickly in the last decade.
 We can already see it in the work in many places: AI customer services, personal assistants, SPOT – robotic dog by Boston Dynamics, etc. And where would we be without the Internet.
-In 2019 there were about 4.3 billion Internet users, which was about 57% of the total population, but this percentage is a lot higher if you compare it to the population in better developed countries.
+In 2019 there were about 4.3 billion Internet users, which was about 57% of the total population, but this percentage is a lot higher if you compare it to the population in better-developed countries.
 So it is clear that a lot will be automated and this will put pressure on people to learn new skills to still be competitive in the future market.
 The human factor is the one thing that can’t be replaced, at least, for now.
-Complex data analysis, therapy, art, medicine and a lot more still has a long way to go to be replaced by machines.
+Complex data analysis, therapy, art, medicine, and a lot more still has a long way to go to be replaced by machines.

-Future work will require collaborative work between human and machine.
+Future work will require collaborative work between humans and machines.
 Computers overall should not be viewed as rivals.
 As much as we want and need all sorts of advanced technology to ease our everyday life, machines need humans for development, repairs, etc. Future employees will have to be open-minded, ready to learn and adapt, otherwise finding a proper job will be tremendously difficult.
 Based on researches, generations Z, X, Millennials and Baby Boomers would be ready to give up about 9% of their salary for 20% reduced work-time, which would balance life and work as well as raise employee effectiveness.
 In a recent survey about how a workplace in 2030 would look like respondents answered:

 - Flexible work options